 What is a spinal bulging disc?

 A spinal bulging disc is quite a common injury.
 They can be referred to in different ways, but basically, they are spinal discs which have changed shape due to pressure on a disc.
-It might also be caused by the ageing process.
+It might also be caused by the aging process.
 Bulging discs are sometimes also known as protruding discs.

 Sometimes the inner parts of the outer layers of the disc are affected, while the rest is not.
 This is a definition of a bulging disc.